18 Most Common Causes Of Procrastination [Cures Included]

 1. Fear of failure

-This one happens to the best of us.
+This one happens to the best of us and is discussed in every procrastination book.
 Trying something new is scary!
 Doing big things is frightening!
 Usually, the scarier it is, the more it’s worth it in the end.

 And then there is your own perception of yourself.
 What would it say about me if I actually fail?
 Will it just prove all the negative things I already think about myself?
 And what would people think?
 Right, maybe I shouldn’t even bother trying…